Island in Focus: North Ronaldsay

 The island is 3 miles long and is low lying – the highest point is 23m above sea level.
 North Ronaldsay has a population of 72 and the population is aging, though there are efforts by the community to attract younger residents.
 If you walk along the roads in North Ronaldsay you’ll find that you very rarely have to step to the side to let cars past.
 Bikes are available to hire (one has a baby seat) from the North Ronaldsay Trust.

-Until recent times with the development of sonar and air travel, North Ronaldsay, with it’s dangerous currents and rocky shore, was a very difficult place to visit!
+Until recent times with the development of sonar and air travel, North Ronaldsay, with it’s dangerous currents and rocky shore, was a very difficult place to visit.
 As a result some of the ancient traditions have lasted here the longest.
 The old Orkney language Norn survived until the 20th century and old words can still be heard.
-There is also a strong community spirit in North Ronaldsay and family and friends with a North Ronaldsay connection always return for Harvest Home and Burns Supper.
+There is also a strong community spirit in North Ronaldsay.
+Family and friends with a North Ronaldsay connection always return for Harvest Home and Burns Supper.

-If you’re still undecided about visiting, please note that the Loganair airfare for visitors who spend a night on North Ronaldsay is only £21 return!
+If you’re still undecided about visiting, please note that the Loganair offer a reduced airfare for visitors who spend a night on North Ronaldsay.

 The dry-stone sheep dyke is 1.5 metres high and extends 19km around the island.
 It is sometimes damaged by winter storms.

 In terms of coasts, North Ronaldsay is divided into two – the south and east sides have sandy bays.
-However, the west and north of the island is very rocky and as North Ronaldsay is low lying and surrounded with stormy waters, it has a history of being a graveyard for ships.
+However, the west and north of the island is very rocky.
+As North Ronaldsay is low lying and surrounded with stormy waters, it has a history of being a graveyard for ships.